4kbr/kraicklist-typescript/Task.md

 Currently there are no API to get specific product.
 Fix: Add API to get product By id.

-🔸 (ONPROGRESS) API get all unique tags
-This API is for showing all unique tags from each product
+🔸 (DONE) API get all unique tags and can search with query This API is for showing all unique tags from each product

-🔸 (ONPROGRESS) API get random tags
+🔸 (DONE) API get random tags
 This API is for showing some tags under search bar

 ## 2. Improve Result Presentation (UX)